Experiment: Advanced NeuroProsthetics: Take Someone's Free Will

 Now you are ready to hook up the "Controlled Human."The Controlled

-- First, you need to set the frequency of the TENS device.
-You can see we have the settings at 10 Hz frequency and we set a ~50-80 ms pulse duration.
+- First, you need to set the frequency of the TENS device by sliding down the front face of the black TENS device: we set a ~50-80 ms pulse duration and a 10-20 Hz frequency.

 - Place two surface EMG electrodes close to each other across the ulnar nerve.
 The nerve runs up the back of your forearm.
 We recommend placing the electrodes just past the elbow on the backside of the forearm, but you can experiment with placement!
 Anywhere on the forearm will probably incite a response...